gram-117/lbnl_labremote_ex/README.md

 - run:
 ```
-cd build
+cd run
-./test 9
+./testINO 7
 ```

-where 9 is the divider for the output clock (from 2500MHz)
+where 7 is the divider for the output clock (from 2640MHz)